envoylabs/blog/posts/if-code-is-law.md

 On liability, then.
 Engineers and validators are much more visible, and are thus taking on much higher risk to themselves in implmenting a proposal that is controversial or may draw regulatory ire.
 This is doubly complicated if they don't agree with the decision.
 What are they to do in that situation?

-Purists would presumably argue that DAO governance supersedes their personal opinion, except that's... obviously un-enforceable in practice.
+Purists would presumably argue that DAO governance supersedes their personal opinion, except that's... obviously un-enforceable in practice.[0]

 Making sure that code is presented alongside any governance proposal is a good counter to this.
 It's also why many engineers associated with Juno voted no on Prop 18.
 The question was, who is going to implement this?